SrijitPanda/New_MVP_Sample/README.md

 Testing framework used: Calabash

-Intro
+Introduction

-I have Covered the component like v7 supports, handled and used swiperefreshment, used appcompactbutton, butterknife, Imageview , appcompact activity, relative layout, rxjava, dagger2 injection, retrofit as api calling.
+This project has covered the component like v7 supports, handled and used swiperefreshment, used appcompactbutton, butterknife, Imageview , appcompact activity, relative layout, rxjava, dagger2 injection, retrofit as api calling.